erintroland/erintroland.github.io/research.md

 Long Run Impacts of Early Childhood Health Insurance on Earnings: Evidence from the United Mine Workers Health Programs in Appalachia
 <i><br>with Theodore Figinski</i>

-Local Government Audits, Enforcement, and Corruption in the Philippines
-<br><i>with Cesi Cruz</i>

-More Hospitals, Better Health?
-The Impact of the Hill-Burton Program on Hospital Births and Health Outcomes
-<br><i>with Theodore Figinski<i>

 <small>Photo: Exposed coal along roadway.
 Eastern Kentucky, April 2018. </small>